Frequently asked questions

 Is it ok to take vacations while Abrome is in session?

-We highly encourage families to pursue every opportunity to engage in the most dynamic and meaningful learning experiences possible, and that includes travel.
+We highly encourage families to pursue every opportunity to engage in the most dynamic and meaningful learning and life experiences possible, and that includes travel.
+We anticipate some families taking time off for planned family vacations based on non-peak travel dates.
 We look forward to reconnecting with Learners when they return from vacation.